elsky42/ninja-bonus_independent_training/README.md

 The main effect of this mod is that you can use the permanent bonuses whenever you want.

+This mod also adds a new command `BIT getcharactervalues` that prints to console the trained and effective values of each attribute and skill.

+Optionally, this mod also alters the character menu to show the trained values together with the effective values.

 ## Install

 1. Requires Gothic 2 with [Ninja 2+](https://github.com/szapp/Ninja)